timothywlewis/test-sf-issues/test/test-edit-a-custom-metadata-record/README.md

 I replicated it and it is NOT working correctly.
 The scratch org I spun up was on CS10 which is running "Spring '18 Patch 15.2".
 Here is a screencast demonstrating that the issue has not been
 resolved: https://youtu.be/lO62S1Wh5k4

+### March 20th, 2018

+Here is the initial video walkthrough of the issue and it's workaround: https://youtu.be/y27jtpOw5ME

 ## Test